microsoft/golazo/docs/meetings.md

 All team members (but especially the Coach) should speak up if they observe:

-- Long design debates
-- Standard status report content such as what I did yesterday
+- Standard status report content such as what the engineer did yesterday
 - Tickets being picked up out of order (swarms > interrupts > help existing tickets > planned)
+- Long design debates within the standup meeting

 ## Retrospective (Every 1–2 weeks – 30-60 min)